gatsbyjs/gatsby/docs/docs/porting-an-html-site-to-gatsby.md

 This guide focuses on the parts of Gatsby that are applicable to a static website.
 For a more comprehensive walk through Gatsby's features check out the [Gatsby tutorial](/tutorial/).
 By following the example on this page, you will complete the key stages of porting an HTML website to Gatsby and establish your Gatsby development workflow.

+**Note:** This guide can also be used to migrate a section of a site, to be served next to existing files.
+Pay extra attention to the section on [hosting](#hosting-the-new-website) for guidance.

 ## Getting Started

 Here is the structure of an example static HTML/CSS website that this guide will walk through porting: